 Does Alpine Funded allow trade copiers?

 Yes.
-Alpine Funded says trade copiers are allowed between personal accounts and Alpine accounts.
+Alpine says trade copiers are allowed between personal accounts and Alpine accounts.